saurrx/Wan2.1-with-Spheron/README.md

 1. Execute each notebook cell step-by-step.
 2. In the final cell, enter your text prompt.
 3. Run the cell to generate a 5-second 480P video (expect ~4 minutes processing time).

+### Example Output
+Prompt: "Two anthropomorphic cats in boxing gear fighting on a stage."
+Result: A 5-second 480P video showing animated cats sparring, rendered in ~4 minutes on an RTX 4090.

+## Why Use This?
+Wan2.1: Outperforms many closed-source models and runs on consumer hardware.
+Spheron: Decentralized, scalable, and cost-effective GPU access without local setup hassle.